FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 ### What's new in v1.11.5?

-This update fixes the server status.
+This update fixes the server status display.

 Before:
 ![Before](https://i.imgur.com/BHUhoCB.png)

 After:
 ![After](https://i.imgur.com/tCUVSyD.png)

+Also, small QoL fix: The mod manager now remembers whether or not the user has collapsed the side panel.

 ---